 Easily distinguishable from other antelope, the Jackson’s hartebeest is a high shouldered, long-legged, short-necked animal with a long narrow face.
 Despite it sounding slightly awkward, the Jackson’s hartebeest can actually reach speeds of up to 70 kph.

 Jackson’s hartebeest have small and mostly declining populations.
 The global population of Jackson’s hartebeest is unknown but in Laikipia their numbers are estimated to be between 700-1000 individuals.
 Ol Pejeta hosts an estimated 180 - 27% of the area’s population.
 Predation by lions and spotted hyenas is thought to be the biggest threat to the Ol Pejeta population.
 Ol Pejeta’s Ecological Monitoring Unit is currently working to collect data on the exact predation pressure facing the Conservancy’s hartebeest, and will use this to make plans for future conservation.
 One of the ways Ol Pejeta aims to establish a growing, viable population is to introduce some Jackson’s hartebeest into the predator-proof Endangered Species Enclosure.

 The fastest land mammal on earth is in decline.
 There are around 9,000 cheetah left in Africa, and populations have plummeted an estimated 90% over the last century.
 The main threats facing cheetah are habitat loss, disease and low genetic diversity.

-Ol Pejeta is home to 28 cheetah, each of whom can be individually identified by the Ecological Monitoring Unit by their unique tail rings.
-Close monitoring of the Ol Pejeta population will help our wildlife teams to better understand the status of the species, and will help shape plans for cheetah conservation in Laikipia.
+Ol Pejeta is home to about 15 cheetah, each of whom can be individually identified by the Ecological Monitoring Unit by their unique tail rings.
+Close monitoring of the Ol Pejeta population will help our wildlife teams to better understand the status of the species and will help shape plans for cheetah conservation in Laikipia.